 Does everyone have to go through the slides, ball pits, and mirror maze?

 One of the fun things about Wizard Quest is that this is YOUR adventure.
 You choose where you want to go and what you want to enter.
-There are advantages for having someone in your group who is willing and able to go into these areas, but you are not required to.
+There are advantages for having someone in your group who is willing and able to go into these areas, as it will increase your chances of freeing the wizards.

 What are your business hours?